gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Task class renames

 To avoid ambiguity, the Java and C++ `Compile` task classes have been renamed.
-The Java `org.gradle.api.tasks.compile.Compile` task class has been renamed to `org.gradle.api.tasks.compile.JavaCompile`, and the experimental C++ `org.gradle.plugins.binaries.tasks.Compile` task class has been renamed to `org.gradle.plugins.cpp.CppCompile`.
+The Java `org.gradle.api.tasks.compile.Compile` task class has been renamed to `org.gradle.api.tasks.compile.JavaCompile`, and the incubating C++ `org.gradle.plugins.binaries.tasks.Compile` task class has been renamed to `org.gradle.plugins.cpp.CppCompile`.

 For backwards compatibility, the old classes are still available, but are now deprecated.
 The old Java `Compile` class will be removed in Gradle 2.0.
-The old experimental C++ `Compile` class will be removed in Gradle 1.3.
+The old incubating C++ `Compile` class will be removed in Gradle 1.3.

 <a name="constructors"> </a>
 #### Changes to plugin and task constructor handling